Real-time stateless dictation

 <ParamField body="formatting" type="object">

-Define each type of formatting preferences using the `enum` options described below.
-Formatting configuration is `optional`, and when no properties are configured, the values listed as `default`<Icon icon="circle-check" /> will be applied automatically.
+Define preferences for output formatting using the `enum` options described below.
+Formatting configuration is optional, and one or more fields can be defined individually.
+When a property is not provided for a given field, then the values listed as `default` will be applied automatically.

 <Expandable>